Emergent structure and dynamics of tropical forest-grassland landscapes: Evolution of fronts --- heterogeneous states

 \section{Evolution of fronts --- heterogeneous states}

-Here, we illustrate the case where grass and forest are initially separated into two contiguous areas with their interface extending along a straight line Because for this type of initial conditions the single-cluster approximation (\cref{eq:dFdtclust1ss}) is valid, we can focus on the evolution of the interface.
-As spontaneous conversion between forest and grass (with rates $\beta$ and $\gamma$) increases mixing and promotes homogeneity at large scale, we expect the effects of heterogeneous initial conditions to be most persistent when the spontaneous conversion rates $\beta$ and $\gamma$ are small.
+Here, we illustrate the case where grass and forest are initially separated into two contiguous areas with their interface extending along a straight line.
+Because for this type of initial conditions, the single-cluster approximation (\cref{eq:dFdtclust1ss}) is valid, we can focus on the evolution of the interface.
+As spontaneous conversion between forest and grass (with rates $\beta$ and $\gamma$) increases independence between cells and promotes homogeneity at large scale, we expect the effects of heterogeneous initial conditions to be most persistent when the spontaneous conversion rates $\beta$ and $\gamma$ are small.
 Therefore, we will set $\beta=\gamma=0$, for which \cref{eq:dFdtclust} becomes

-Hence, the precise shape of the interface $[FG]$ does not affect the location of the steady states, only the rate at which they are approached or receded from.
-The trivial steady states of \cref{eq:dFdt:nospont} (for $[FG]=0$) are $[F]=0$ and $[F]=1$, which are stable, and between them, there is the (unstable) saddle
+Hence, the precise shape of the interface $\br{FG}$ does not affect the location of the steady states, only the rate at which they are approached or receded from.
+The trivial steady states of \cref{eq:dFdt:nospont} are $\br{F}=0$ and $\br{F}=1$ (where $\br{FG}=0$), which are stable, and between them, there is the saddle